Red-orange Sahara dust coats Spain, makes it hard to breathe

-MADRID (AP) — Hot air from the Sahara Desert swirled over the Mediterranean Sea and coated Spain with red-orange dust, prompting Spain to issue extremely poor air quality warnings Tuesday for Madrid and a large swath of the country.
+BARCELONA, Spain (AP) — Hot air from the Sahara Desert has swirled over the Mediterranean Sea and coated Spain with red-orange dust, prompting authorities to issue extremely bad air quality warnings Tuesday for Madrid and a large swath of the country.

 The national air quality index listed the capital and large parts of the southeast coast as “extremely unfavorable” — its worst rating.